You want more sales, right?

 Add Social Proof

 Customers don’t blindly buy from you because you say so.
 97% of consumers will look at reviews before making a purchase, and 83% of people trust reviews over adverts.
 So just adding some social proof can make a huge difference to your conversion rates.
 In fact, WikiJob increased its conversion rate by 34% by just adding some testimonials prominently placed on their website.
 So if you have reviews, case studies or testimonials – include them on your website!
+A good way of collecting reviews for your business is with Google Business Profile we have created an article about it and how it can help you.

 Keep It Simple